layilin/SP23-33852/_annotations/all_books.md

 [plant] 44.625n senna.
 The genus *Senna* contains various plants native to the Old and New World tropics that have laxative effects.

 45.629 Lion.
 Grainger uses Lion to refer to the zodiac sign Leo (23 July-22 August), elicited to describe the heat of these months.

+46.642 zumbadore.
+Literally, humming or buzzing.
+As Grainger explains in his note, he is referring here to the Andean condor (*Vultur gryphus*).

 <!--confirm page number for Advertisement -->Advertisement.
 William Shenstone.
 William Shenstone (1714-1763), English poet and practitioner of landscape gardening.
 Graduate of Oxford.